LauraRozier/VerificationGatekeeper/README.md

 Keep in mind that this plugin will disable every possible action a player can perform, other then walking around.

+## Permissions

+- **verificationgatekeeper.bypass** -- Players and groups with this permission bypass all the restrictions imposed by this plugin.

 ## Configuration

-- **Verified Player Group** -- Defines the group that disables all the preventive measures of this plugin.
 - **Admin Is Always Verified** -- (true/false) When set to "true" players with the Admin rank will bypass the preventive measures.
 - **Prevent (Dis-)Mount** -- (true/false) Prevents mountable entity usage.
 Hooks: *CanDismountEntity, CanMountEntity, CanSwapToSeat, OnRidableAnimalClaim*
 - **Prevent Bed Actions** -- (true/false) Prevents players from interacting with beds.
 Hooks: *CanAssignBed, CanRenameBed, CanSetBedPublic*